×

 Attention foodies far and wide!
 You might already be familiar with the growing trend among travelers known as “food tourism.”
 What is it exactly?

 Food tourism is about much more than just eating.
-In this article, we explore the concept and explain why Awaji Island is a fantastic destination for this type of travel.
+In this article, we explore the concept and explain why Awaji Island, with its fresh seasonal ingredients like seafood and Awaji beef, is a fantastic destination for this type of travel.

 Food Tourism is the exploration of a destination through its culinary landscape.
 It involves not only tasting local dishes but also experiencing the culture, traditions, and stories behind the food.